 While it is true that anyone can be affected by self-harm, some people are more likely to self-harm than others because of things that have happened in their lives - where they live, things that are happening with friends, family or at school, or a combination of these.
 This means that some people are more at risk of self-harm than others.

 Some factors that might make someone more at risk are:

-Someone’s reason to self-harm can be very different from other people who self-harm.
+Someone’s reason for self-harm can be very different from other people who self-harm.
 Some of the reasons that young people report as triggers or reasons that lead them to self-harm include:

 - difficulties at home